-There is a vast amount of information to know pertaining to sand and aggregates.
-That’s why geologists and soil engineers are employed for doing large projects like damns, highways and buildings.
+There’s a vast amount of information to understand about sand and aggregates.
+That’s why geologists and soil engineers are employed for large projects like damns, highways and buildings.
 For that same reason, we also employ a soil engineer to help determine the quality and compatibility of our customers’ sand.
 We offer one free sand report to our customers in order for our sales staff to properly guide you through the process of getting qualified sand for your additive.

 Free Sand Analysis Report

 Sand is the most important ingredient in your arena.
 Our goal is to help you make an informed and educated decision about your arena footing purchase, and we’re here to guide you through the entire process.
 To assure that your footing purchase will be effective and perform to your expectations, we offer one free sand report*.
 Additional sand analysis reports are $45 each.

 *Please note: This report is designed to see how the quality, characteristics, and compatibility of your sand will work with Premier footing products.

 You want to make an informed and educated decision about your arena footing.
 Our goal is to help you do this, not to sell you an overpriced arena footing or installation you don’t need.
 We want to help you understand your arena surface to ease your decision on the products that are right for you.
 Most horse owners know what they want; they just need information and guidance to get their desired results.
 Click the button above to fill out and submit the Arena Sand Evaluation Form – please fill out the form in its entirety.
 Once you fill out the form, follow the instructions below to properly collect your sand sample.
 Mail your sand sample to:

 Sandy, UT 84070